Thailand

 Overview

 Along with cheap and easy travel within Thailand, cheap and abundant accommodation is another thing that makes the country such an easy destination for independent travellers.
-There is a range of accommodation to suit almost everyone from backpacker dormitories to some of the finest hotels in the world and rarely is it difficult to find a place.
+There is a range of accommodation to suit everyone, from backpacker dormitories to some of the finest hotels in the world, and rarely is it difficult to find a place.

 Do you need to pre-book in advance?

-It depends.
-Upon arriving at Bangkok's new airport after a 13 hour (or longer) international flight it can be quite reassuring to know that you have a room booked and the last thing you'll want to do when you arrive is trawl around the streets looking for a room.
-However, if you are travelling from town to town in Thailand it is a different matter.
+You don't 'need' to, but it is very advisable to do so.
+Upon arriving at Bangkok's new airport after a 13 hour (or longer) international flight, it is very reassuring to know that you have a room booked and the last thing you'll want to do when you arrive is trawl around the streets looking for a room.

 Will I get a better deal booking on-line?

-Another impossible to answer question.
-Probably the best thing to do here is find out yourself.
-In some places, if you walk into a hotel in Thailand you will be charged one price but if you go to a travel agent 50 meters round the corner (or next door even) you can book the same room through them for a lot cheaper.
+In some locations in Thailand you will be quoted one price if you walk directly into a hotel, but if you go to a travel agent 50 meters round the corner (or next door even) you can book exactly the same room through them for a much cheaper price.

-While in Bangkok for a few days I stayed at the Bangkok City Inn.
+While in Bangkok for a few days on one occasion I stayed at the Bangkok City Inn.
 I met an Austrian girl in the lobby who didn't look at all happy.
+In fact, she was livid.
 We got chatting and she revealed the source of her discontent.
-She'd walked into the hotel and been given a rate of Bt1,200 but after checking in and wandering around, she discovered a travel agent next door who was offering a rate of Bt900 for exactly the same room in the same hotel.
+She had walked into the hotel and been given a rate of Bt1,200 but after checking in and wandering around, she discovered a travel agent next door who was offering a rate of Bt900 for exactly the same room in exactly the same hotel.

 However, it was now too late.
 She couldn't do anything because she'd already paid the hotel and she felt angry at being ripped off.
 I didn't have the heart to tell her what I was paying.
-A Thai friend of mine who works for a large travel company in Bangkok booked the room for me.
+A Thai friend of mine who worked for Agoda in Bangkok booked the room on my behalf.
 I paid the contract rate which is what the travel company pay the hotel before they add on any profit for themselves.
 My rate was Bt600, half of what she was paying.

 If you book through a local travel agent you pay them and they will give you a voucher to take to the hotel.
-Sometimes though this won't include breakfast whereas the rate quoted directly by the hotel will.
-Just make sure first.
+Sometimes though this won't include breakfast, whereas the rate quoted directly by the hotel will.
+Check first.

 Hotel security